Curriculum

 Social Studies

-Junior Kindergarten | Kindergarten | Grade 1 |
+Junior Kindergarten | Kindergarten | Grade 1 | Grade 2 | Grade 3 | Grade 4 |

 STEM

-All investigations begin with the scientific method as students question, form a hypothesis, test the hypothesis, record data and come to a conclusion.
-Students also learn and utilize the engineering design process (ask, imagine, plan, create and improve) to become scientists, technicians, engineers and mathematicians and to gain the knowledge they need for the future.
+All investigations begin with the scientific method as students question, form a hypothesis, test the hypothesis, record data, and come to a conclusion.
+Students also learn and utilize the engineering design process (ask, imagine, plan, create, and improve) to become scientists, technicians, engineers, and mathematicians and to gain the knowledge they need for the future.
 Hands-on learning is prioritized through a curriculum that blends classroom and STEM Lab experiences together.

-Junior Kindergarten | Kindergarten | Grade 1 |
+Junior Kindergarten | Kindergarten | Grade 1 | Grade 2 | Grade 3 | Grade 4 |

 My Five Senses, Animals, Weather and Sky, Plants | Trees and Weather, Materials and Motion, Animals Two by Two |

-Pebbles, Sand and Silt, Solids and Liquids, Insects and Plants | Water and Climate, Motion and Matter, Structures of Life | Soils, Rocks and Landforms, Environments, Energy | Earth and Sun, Mixtures and Solutions, Living Systems |
+Air and Weather, Sound and Light, Plants and Animals | Pebbles, Sand and Silt, Solids and Liquids, Insects and Plants | Water and Climate, Motion and Matter, Structures of Life | Soils, Rocks and Landforms, Environments, Energy |

 Enrichment